ArtzScape205 N. Market Street

 COCA Pop-Up Gallery3829 Kennett Pike, Powder Mill Square Greenville, DE 19807

-COCA Pop Up Gallery features many local artists including Shirley Rigby, Catherine Bosk, Max Savaiko, Marty Barnes, Sarah Baptist, Betsy Greer, Diane Hulse, Caroline Chen and more!
+COCA Pop Up Gallery features many local artists including Shirley Rigby, Catherine Bosk, Max Savaiko, Marty Barnes, Sarah Baptist, Caroline Chen, Diane Hulse and more!
 From small to large pieces, we have something for every budget.
-Hours are from 5-8pm.
+Join us for the Art Loop reception from 5-8pm.

 David's Studio and Gallery2324 Cherry Ln.
 Arden, DE 19810

 David Burslem will be exhibiting his latest collection of Fracture glass prints in his outdoor Bamboo Gallery.
 Along with many canvas and paper prints in his Studio Gallery will be many paintings and sculptures as well as sculptures in his Sculpture Garden.
 This show is partially funded with a grant from the Delaware Division of the Arts.
 Join us for the Art Loop reception from 4-8pm.

 Over the years David has painted abstract landscapes using richly vibrant colors over layers of various textures.
 Always searching for innovative ways to produce art, he has combined his designs, painting and photography to produce sculptures out of shaped aluminum which he calls Sculptural Abstract Landscapes His recent series of Fracture glass prints in this exhibit adds to his extensive collection of canvas and paper prints.